Updated January 2024.

-10) Ask Members to Put Notifications On
+12) Ask Members to Put Notifications On

-You want your members to get notified whenever a new post is added to your group.
+You want your members to get notified whenever a new post is added to your group so they don’t have to constantly remember to check out the group page in order to stay updated.
 How do you make that happen?
-By asking them to turn notifications on.
-Make it a point to ask all new members who join your group to keep the notification on.
-Here is the process for doing this:
+By (politely!) asking them to turn Group notifications on, with a simple message like this:

 - From your News Feed, click Groups in the left menu and select your group.

-11) Like, Comment and Respond to Others
+13) Like, Comment and Respond to Others

 You need to remain on your toes if you wish to see better engagement happening in your group.
-As a group admin, you need to take the initiative and consistently like, comment and respond to other members in your group.
-This way people become more comfortable with doing the same and engagement will start to happen more and more.
+As a group admin, your role goes beyond just monitoring; it’s about setting the tone and leading by example.

-12) Tap Into the Power of Facebook Group Insights
+15) Tap Into the Power of Facebook Group Insights

-Group Insights is a great way to measure the level of engagement with your members.
+Facebook Group Insights is a great way to measure the level of engagement with your members.
 With the help of Group Insights you can:

 - Understand how members like to engage